The Jacobiator of nonholonomic systems and the geometry of reduced nonholonomic brackets: Poisson structures associated with some nonholonomic systems with symmetries

 \section{Poisson structures associated with some nonholonomic systems with symmetries}

-For a given a nonholonomic system with an action by symmetries satisfying the dimension assumption, this section shows how the choice of a $G$-invariant vertical complement $\W$ of $\C$ satisfying the vertical-symmetry condition endows the reduced manifold $\M /G$ with a genuine Poisson structure.
-We will also dicuss conditions under which the reduced nonholonomic dynamics is described by a gauge transformation of this Poisson bracket.
+For a given nonholonomic system with an action by symmetries satisfying the dimension assumption, this section shows how the choice of a $G$-invariant vertical complement $\W$ of $\C$ satisfying the vertical-symmetry condition endows the reduced manifold $\M /G$ with a genuine Poisson structure $\Lambda$.
+We will also discuss conditions under which the reduced nonholonomic dynamics is described by a bracket obtained from $\Lambda$ by a gauge transformation.
+We illustrate our results showing that one recovers known facts about Chaplygin systems; in this case $\Lambda$ is the canonical 2-form on $T^*Q$.